 You’ll feel more comfortable throughout the day and have more energy at the end of the day.
 You’ll be able to focus on what you’re seeing, who you’re with, and what you’re learning, rather than worrying about keeping up with your partner or group, or if your legs are going to give out before you reach your destination.

 Having a big trip coming up can be a great source of motivation to get more physically active.
-To figure out when to start specifically training for a trip, take into account these factors:
+To figure out when to start training for an adventure trip, take into account these factors:

 - What activities you’re doing on your trip

 - Your current activity level